PART 2

 No, I'm not your mother.
 However, I promise that you will be much more productive when you take better care of yourself.
 Entrepreneurship is a lifestyle, not a 9-to-5 profession.
 Working to the point of exhaustion will burn you out and make you less productive.
 Don't make excuses.
 Eat right, exercise and find time for yourself.

-9. Don't fall victim to your own B.S -
+to your own B.S -

 Don't talk the talk unless you can walk the walk.
 Impress with action not conversation.
 Endorse your business enthusiastically, yet tastefully.
 Avoid exaggerating truths and touting far reaching goals as certainties.
 In short, put up or shut up.

-10. Know when to call it quits.
+10. Know when to call

 Contrary to popular belief, a smart captain does not go down with the ship.
 Don't go on a fool's errand for the sake of ego.
 Know when it's time to walk away.
 If your idea doesn't pan out, reflect on what went wrong and the mistakes that were made.
 Assess what you would have done differently.
 Determine how you will utilize these hard-learned lessons to better yourself and your future entrepreneurial endeavours.
 Failure is inevitable, but a true entrepreneur will prevail over adversity.